 While this job would sometimes come with adoration and gifts, it had a dark side.

 This was often a very difficult and degrading position with a low pay grade.

-Court jesters were expected to act foolish in order to entertain royals, and to do so whenever it was asked of them.
+Court jesters were expected to act foolishly in order to entertain royals and to do so whenever it was asked of them.

 They had the difficult task of “roasting” people in the court without taking things too far.

 Jesters were often from lower-class backgrounds and were expected to be multi-talented if they wanted to make money.

 They were expected to be funny, clever, and musically gifted on several instruments.